United States v. Robert L. Holloway

 Court Docket Number: 2:11-CR-00984

-This case has been reassigned to United States District Judge Robert J. Shelby, United States District Court for the District of Utah, 351 South West Temple, Salt Lake City, UT 84101.
+This case is assigned to United States District Judge Robert J. Shelby, United States District Court for the District of Utah, 351 South West Temple, Salt Lake City, UT 84101.

 On December 8, 2011, the U.S. District Court for the District of Utah unsealed an indictment, filed on December 7, 2011, charging Robert L. Holloway, investment manager and chief executive officer of US Ventures, LC (US Ventures), with four counts of wire fraud (Counts 1-4: 18 U.S.C. § 1343) and one count of making and subscribing a false income tax return (Count 5: 26 U.S.C. § 7206(1)) stemming from a $25 million investment fraud scheme.
 Holloway was arraigned on December 16, 2011, and continued on the $20,000 bond that previously had been set in this case.
 On August 6, 2014, Robert L. Holloway, a purported commodities investment fund whose strategy was based upon proprietary trading software, was convicted on all charges stemming from a $33 million scheme that defrauded investors of more than $10 million.
 The December 2011 indictment charged Holloway with four counts of wire fraud and one count of making and subscribing a false income tax return.